Publishing with Purpose

-However, if you do experience any issues or have any questions, please email our customer service email firstname.lastname@example.org or call 07712 864 140.
-We will be monitoring these email accounts and phone lines during our core working hours 9am-5pm GMT Monday to Friday and will deal with your query as quickly as possible.
+We hope you feel we have achieved that but if you do have any questions or issues then please contact your usual BUP and PP contact, email our customer service email email@example.com or call the office at 0117 954 5940 and leave a message.
+We monitor these email accounts and phone lines during our core working hours 9am-5pm GMT Monday to Friday and will deal with your query as quickly as possible.

 How to access our digital and eBook content

-The free trial access period has been extended to six months for all 14 of our journals.
-Any organisation can sign up via our Ingenta Connect page.
-We’d encourage all non-subscribing libraries to do this in order to make our journals available to your communities.
-If you need any help with the set-up, please contact us at email@example.com.
+We also continue to offer free trial access to our journals and any organisation can sign up via our Ingenta Connect page.
+If you need any help with the set-up, please contact us at firstname.lastname@example.org.

 Please also remember that all Bristol University Press journal content on Ingenta can be accessed via Google’s Campus Activated Subscriber Access (CASA) system.
 CASA uses a secure token to continue recognising users for a short period of time when they move off-campus, enabling more mobile subscription access.
 General information about all our journals can be found here.

 Many of our books and journal articles are available Open Access.
 These titles are available in ePDF version for anyone to read via the OAPEN website.
 Browse our latest Open Access journal articles here.

 As you will be aware, there are still many question marks over when conferences will begin to take place again.
 We are disappointed that we will not be meeting many of our authors, editors, and readers over the coming period as conferences are cancelled.
 We are constantly monitoring the situation and will keep our events calendar updated over this period.